Kingerthanu/CPP_ClientServer/README.md

 **The Breakdown:**

-Program Works With A Terminal In Order To Do Transactions Amongst A Host And Clients Concurrently Through Multithreading.
+Program Works With A Terminal In Order To Do Transactions Amongst A Host And Clients On File Directories Concurrently Through Multithreading.

+The Program Starts By Calling It With An Attached Mode In Which Will Specifify The Specific Pipeline This Process Will Run Through.

+There Will Be 1 Main Mode That Must Be Active In Order For The Others To Properly Work In Which Is The Server; The Server Will Arbitraily Ping A Port In Which To Bind The Processes' To, Creating A Socket And Printing It.
+This Socket Will Work To Listen For A Incoming Request From A Client In Which Wants To Do A Transaction.
+The Server When Hearing A Connection Through Its Listen(...)
+Will Then Wait Until The Client Provides A Byte Stream Of The Given Mode And Its Size.
+With This Mode The